jarojasva/Core_Genome_Protocol/README.md

-# A protocol to extract the Core Genome
+# A protocol to extract the Core Proteome

+## UNDER CONSTRUCTION !

 Hi there!

-I share with you a protocol I've developed for extracting the core genome from a set of genomes, using protein names as a key identifier.
+I share with you a protocol I've developed for extracting the core proteome from a set of genomes.
 This approach uses:

 1- Proteinortho (https://gitlab.com/paulklemm_PHD/proteinortho)